-If you are considering employing a Youth Summer Worker with a disability and need assistance in determining necessary accommodations, please contact the UNM Office of Equal Opportunity (OEO) at 277-5251.
+If you are considering employing a Youth Summer Worker / Academic Intern with a disability and need assistance in determining necessary accommodations, please contact the UNM Office of Equal Opportunity (OEO) at 277-5251.

-We have created FAQ's to answer many of the inquiries that are frequently received.
-Please contact the UNMTemps office at 505-277-2013 or via email at firstname.lastname@example.org with any additional questions concerning the establishment or administration of the Youth Summer Worker and/or Academic Internship Program.
+Please contact the UNMTemps office at 505-277-1405 or via email at firstname.lastname@example.org with any additional questions concerning the establishment or administration of the Youth Summer Worker and/or Academic Internship Program.